sdwheeler/seanonit/content/blog/posts/2015-07-21-adding-contact-to-distribution-list/index.md

 title: Adding a Contact to a Distribution List with PowerShell
 date: 2015-07-21T10:27:02
 draft: false
+showReadTime: false
+categories:
+  - PowerShell
+  - Active Directory
+tags:
+  - contact
+  - distribution list
+  - ADSI
+abstract: >
+  Work around the limitation of the ActiveDirectory module using the `[adsi]` type accelerator.
 ---
+> This article was originally posted to my old [WordPress blog][wp].
+The content is still relevant
+> but some details may have changed.

 The PowerShell ActiveDirectory module has a lot of great features that I use on a daily basis.
 However, there is one shortcoming that I have struggled with for a while.
 I did a lot of internet searching and testing to see if I was missing some hidden secret.
 But, alas, this is one task that